zctmdc/docker-swarm-inotify-rsync-server/README.md

 Without setting up an `authorized_keys` file, you will be propted for the password (which was specified in the `PASSWORD` variable).

-Please note that when using `sshd` **you will be specifying the actual folder destination as you would when using SSH.** On the contrary, when using the `rsyncd` daemon, you will always be using `/volume`, which maps to `VOLUME` inside of the container.

 ```
 docker run \
     -v /your/folder:/myvolume \